jcbartlett25/SquadFinder/README.md

 ```

 This code will bundle both `javascript` and `styles` to `dist/` folder, generating an `index.html` which will point to a `bundle.js` and `bundle.css`.

+## Future Plans
+Here's what's in the pipeline for Squadfinder:
+* Public profile pages with photos, bios, and other information
+* Squad pages, where you can see who's joined a squad and post updates
+* Squadrons, which make it easy to form private squads
+* Migrate our backend to MongoDB (or something similar)

+## File Directory
+This is some background for the site’s code and structure.

+### HTML Files
+* `feed.html` is the feed page (home page for logged in users)
+* `index.html` is the landing page (for users who aren’t logged in)
+* `profile.html` is the user profile page
+* `about.html` provides information about the app
+* `squadron.html` displays a user's private squadrons (coming soon)

+### CSS Files
+* `feed.css` is for styling the feed page
+* `main.css` is for styling the core layout of the pages
+  * Place this file second in your stylesheet hierarchy
+* `profile.css` is for styling the profile page
+* `landing.css` is for styling the landing page
+* `toast.css` provides the responsive grid

+### JavaScript Files
+* `client.js` holds functions that aren’t in the HTML scripts
+* `resources.js` holds functions for UI (like parallax scrolling)

+## Best Practices
+### HTML
+* These are some things to put short comments for:
+  * Large sections of the page (e.g. header, content, footer)
+  * Subsections of the page (e.g. info, title, pictures, etc.)
+  * Ambiguous divs (to delineate major content sections)
+  * Scripts (their purposes may not be apparent)

+### CSS
+* List rules for each selector alphabetically
+* Group the stylings by sections of the page, starting with the most general elements